 Usman Hafeez ’21 – Computer Science Major

 The projects described on this post are related to other faculty research in the Biology Department at Reed College.
 Dr. Derek Applewhite is a cell biologist who studies cell morphology (Dr. Ritz and Dr. Applewhite also have an NSF RUI grant to study cell contractility).
 Dr. Kara Cerveny is a developmental biologist who studies retina development.
 Dr. Sam Fey is a community ecologist that studies aquatic ecosystems.
-Other blog posts may mention research by neurobiologist Dr. Erik Zornik, behavioral neuroscientist Dr. Suzy Renn, and computer scientist Dr. Mark Hopkins.
+Dr. Shivani Ahuja is a biochemist who studies metal ion transport.
+Other blog posts may mention research by neurobiologist Dr. Erik Zornik, behavioral neuroscientist Dr. Suzy Renn, computer scientist Dr. Mark Hopkins, and computer scientist Dr. Anthony Gitter.

 The contributors of this blog are supported by different funding sources.
 Refer to Dr. Ritz’s website for more information.